tailwindlabs/headlessui/README.md

 - `npm install @headlessui/react@insiders` or `yarn add @headlessui/react@insiders`.
 - `npm install @headlessui/vue@insiders` or `yarn add @headlessui/vue@insiders`.

+**Note:** The insiders build doesn't follow semver and therefore doesn't guarantee that the APIs will be the same once they are released.

 ## Packages

 | Name                                                                                                     |                                                        Version                                                        |                                                        Downloads                                                         |